 Make-in-India but via a Singapore Company

-Thus in summary, while Singapore provides the most ideal incorporation choice for foreign companies looking to expand in India, it also help foreign entrepreneurs tap into Asia’s other emerging markets such as China, Thailand and Indonesia.
+Thus in summary, while Singapore provides the most ideal incorporation choice for foreign companies looking to expand in India, it also helps foreign entrepreneurs tap into Asia’s other emerging markets such as China, Thailand, and Indonesia.

 Related Article: India Singapore DTAA 2017